Football Manager Guides | Scouting

 Unlike the Scout Report, the Data Analyst Report will concentrate more on statistical data in relation to his on the pitch performances.
 This data can range from things like shot accuracy to tackles won.

-Edit: It is also important to note that the level of detail highlighted to you on the Data Analyst report is related to your Data Analyst facilities and your Data Analyst attributes (thanks, Cleon).
+It is also important to note that the level of detail highlighted to you on the Data Analyst report is related to your Data Analyst facilities and your Data Analyst attributes.
 To view your facilities, head to Club > Facilities.
 You can upgrade your facilities in the same way you upgrade other facilities, by going to the board and asking for them to be improved: Board > Make Board Request > Improve Data Analyst Facilities

 You will also find that your Data Analysts might come to you directly with a recommendation to look at a player who, for example, might have had the highest number of shots on target in the Slovak Super Liga.
 You need to be attending the Scouting Meetings in person to get these reports or read your Scout Inbox.

-My Data Analyst has pulled out some key data for me to view, Miranda has a good average rating at 7.00, and his tackles won percentage is also good at 82%.
+My Data Analyst has pulled out some key data for me to view, Deeney has a good average rating at 7.04, and hits 61% of shots on target.
 From the initial data provided it would be a good idea to take a further look at this player.

 To further refine this data I can step into the Season Stats (selecting it from the right above the data), and view more complete data about the player.

-The key to reading these doughnut charts is by working on the listed stats in order, for example, looking at tackles (33), this will be a complete black ring.
-Next, we look at how many of those are won.
-In the case of tackles, 82% are won, and this is represented by the salmon bar taking up just over three-quarters of the ring.
-Finally, with 7 key tackles, this is the inner more prominent red part.
+The key to reading these doughnut charts is by working on the listed stats in order, for example, looking at shots (44), this will be a complete black ring.
+Next, we look at how many of those are on target.
+In the case of shots, 61% are on target, and this is represented by the green bar taking up just almost three-quarters of the ring.
+Finally, with 8 goals, this is the inner more prominent light green part.
 This reads true for the other charts, too, and it’s a perfect way of quickly viewing critical stats without having to dig too deep into the numbers.

 Next in line is the scouting budget.